-1. "You should hire your photographer because you like THEIR work, and you trust them to do what they are good at.
+"You should hire your photographer because you like THEIR work, and you trust them to do what they are good at.
 Your photographer has spent years crafting their skills.
 Trust your photographer."

-2. "Trying to recreate a photo can be difficult on so many levels, and can eat up all the time that you've booked with your photographer, while causing stress and tension."
+"Trying to recreate a photo can be difficult on so many levels, and can eat up all the time that you've booked with your photographer, while causing stress and tension."

 "Most photographers want to tell YOUR story, they want to connect with you organically, they want to capture you.
 Copying someone else's pose, is like trying to fit you into a mold.
 It isn't you, and it can never be exact, so then chances of you being happy with the results are limited."

-4. "If this is for a wedding, the only list that I need is a list of family names IN the groupings that you want taken (see below for more info).
+"If this is for a wedding, the only list that I need is a list of family names IN the groupings that you want taken (see below for more info).
 I need to know if there are any surprises, and gifts to be exchanged, any special sentimental things that I wouldn't otherwise know about.
 I don't need a shot list, just anything special about your day that I need to know about."

 "Today IS the day, let's have fun, let's create art, let's make memories together!
 You are you, no matter what size, shape, color or if you need a pedicure or your roots dyed.
 We can always find an excuse as to why we don't feel good enough to have our picture taken.
 But yesterday is already past, and tomorrow is not promised.... so let's celebrate and remember who you are today."

 "The simple answer is yes.
-The complicated answer is; Are you willing to pay for that, and are you willing to pay for that times however many photos are taken?
-Thankfully, a professional photographer will know how to capture you at a good angle and use their equipment, surroundings, and lightings to capture the best photos of you.
-When editing, I want to do the least amount of post processing possible.
-This means more realism, and a better turn around time.
-So, take your wallet out of your pocket, don't spill soda on your shirt, don't put your sunglasses or drink right behind you or next to you in the photo.
-Take a few extra seconds to get the shot right, and save tons of time for the photographer in the back end."
+The complicated answer is; Are you willing to pay for that?
+Even moreso, are you willing to pay for that times however many photos are taken?
+It only takes a few seconds to make sure you get the best photos.
+So, take your wallet out of your pocket, take your sunglasses off, put your phone away, don't put your drink right behind you or next to you in the photo.
+Taking a few extra seconds to get the shot right will save tons of time for the photographer, and will save you money.